 ~ MEMPHIS ~

 They traveled the direct route to Fort Rajah through the desert because it would be quicker, and they would bypass the people in Rusalem and Port Jaffa.
-They traveled until the day became hot; then they stopped and slept beneath a makeshift tent.
+They traveled until the day became too hot; then they stopped and slept beneath a makeshift tent.
 As the day cooled, they began again and walked throughout the night until the morning sun heated up the day.
 Again they stopped, drank, rested, and slept.
 Before they began again, they drank the last of the first flask of water and continued on until the next morning.
 They pitched their makeshift tent between large dunes of sand and opened the second flask of water.

-Incense drank and spit out the water onto the ground.
-“It is salt!”
+Incense drank and spit the water onto the ground.
+“It’s salted”

 Ishmael tasted it and agreed.
 “Somehow salt was inadvertently poured into our water!”